 The history of coal production in the United States

 In the United States, coal production is synonymous with the rise of the nation as an industrial giant in the early 20th century, especially as a driver of steel production, electricity generation, and job creation.
-Coal also has a devastating, environmental and human health legacy, including lung disease in miners, degraded landscapes, abandoned mines, acidified streams and precipitation, and various air pollutants including greenhouse gases.
+Coal also has a devastating, environmental and human health legacy, including lung disease in miners, degraded landscapes, abandoned mines, acidified streams and precipitation, and a host of air pollutants including greenhouse gases.

 The quantity of coal produced and its share of primary energy in the United States has declined precipitously over the last several decades.
 New, abundant supplies of cheap natural gas and dramatic cost reductions in wind and solar power have made coal non-competitive in the electric power market.
 Some states have adopted aggressive climate action plans that require reductions in greenhouse gas emissions in electric power generation.
 The result is that new coal plants are not being built and retirements are on the rise from an aging fleet of power plants.